 How to calculate Statement, Branch/Decision and Path Coverage for ISTQB Exam purpose.
 This may be applicable for both ISTQB Foundation Level and General Test Coverage concepts in Advanced Level exam.
+Follow the below given example to understand the concepts of while box testing coverage as described in the ISTQB Syllabus.

 Test coverage criteria requires enough test cases such that each condition in a decision takes on all possible outcomes at least once, and each point of entry to a program or subroutine is invoked at least once.
 That is, every branch (decision) taken each way, true and false.
 It helps in validating all the branches in the code making sure that no branch leads to abnormal behavior of the application.